viamrobotics/viam-typescript-sdk/Node.md

-# Node & Viam's TypeScript SDK
+# Node.js & Viam's TypeScript SDK

-This document contains detailed instructions on including Viam in your Node project.
+This document contains detailed instructions on including Viam in your Node.js project.
 For a runnable example, see the [examples directory](/examples/node/).

 ## Requirements

-This document assumes you already have Node installed.
-If not, follow the [instructions](https://nodejs.org/en/learn/getting-started/how-to-install-nodejs) provided by Node.
+This document assumes you already have Node.js >= version 20 installed.
+If not, follow the [instructions](https://nodejs.org/en/learn/getting-started/how-to-install-nodejs) provided by Node.js.

 ### Dependencies